 - Eligible Countries: Taiwan Students are eligible to apply.

-- Eligible Course or Subjects: New or continuing graduate students in master’s and doctoral programs across the divisions of the College of Letters and Science and professional schools may apply for.
+- Eligible Course or Subjects: New or continuing undergraduate and graduate students in master’s and doctoral programs across the divisions of the College of Letters and Science and professional schools may apply.

 - Eligibility Criteria: To be eligible, the applicants must meet all the following/given criteria: